 DevOps and the cloud, more often than not, go hand -n-hand.
-The flexibility, compatible infrastructure and managed cloud services make the cloud a wonderful place for DevOps.
+The flexibility, compatible infrastructure and managed cloud services make the cloud a wonderful place.
 Kamatera offers a number of valuable services like server migration, disaster recovery, load balancers and more.

 DevOps tools are all about faster deployments and delivering applications at high-velocity, making software a must-have.
 With an average 12-second deployment time, vCPU and Rm scaling, repository and artifacts caching, reusable environments and concurrent pipelines; Buddy is a popular platform.

-Basis Technologies provides a release automation tool for SAP that focuses on replacing outdated and error-prone processes with quick and accurate automation.
+Basis Technologies provides release automation software for SAP that focuses on replacing outdated and error-prone processes with quick and accurate automation.
 Basis lets users automatically run and enforce valuable quality and impact checks to guarantee system safety.

-Culture, practices and effective tools make DevOps successful.
+Culture, practices and effective software make DevOps successful.
 Check out our primer for more examples of each.